UKPLab/emnlp2020-formalism-probing/README.md

 ## Tasks

 - We use semi-automatically aligned cross-formalism data in our experiments.
 However, the kit can be used for any kind of edge probing!
-- See source_data/demo.json for the probing format.
-It's very simple and similar to the one used in [jiant](https://github.com/nyu-mll/jiant).
+- See _source_data/demo.json_ for the edge probing task format.
+It's very simple and similar to the one used in [jiant](https://github.com/nyu-mll/jiant-v1-legacy/tree/master/probing).
 We pre-tokenize the tasks into wordpieces to save time during training/testing.

 ## Output structure

-- The probing.manager class takes care of the neat project structure.
+- The _probing.ExperimentManager_ class takes care of the neat project structure.
 - Before you run your experiments, you specify a workspace.
 The script will generate the following folder structure:
 ```
     - configs - AllenNLP config files for experiments are stored here